What is a professional resume?

 Especially if it is your first time writing a resume or a cover letter, you might want to get help by using a professional editor.
 Check out Wordvice’s complete list of English editing and proofreading services, including our resume editing services and cover letter editing services, for revision of all your professional application materials.

-Additionally, try Wordvice AI’s online writing assistant for free and get instant AI proofreading and AI paraphrasing for any type of document.
+Additionally, try Wordvice AI’s online AI Writing Assistant for free and get instant AI proofreading and AI paraphrasing for any type of document.

 And use our professional essay editing services when writing your admissions essays to apply to schools and programs.